Speculating Near-Future Menstrual Biosensing

 None None None None

 Vivewell: Speculating Near-Future Menstrual Tracking through Current Data Practices.
 2019.
 Sarah Fox, Noura Howell, Richmond Wong, Franchesca Spektor.
-Proceedings of the 2019 on Designing Interactive Systems Conference. url pdf
+Proceedings of the 2019 on Designing Interactive Systems Conference. pdf

 This project is a collaboration with Sarah Fox, Richmond Wong, and Franky Spektor.
 Sarah and Richmond led the app data policy reviews.
 Franky led the graphic design and illustration of the zine.
 We all contributed to the speculative designs.